SEB-9-BH/card-game-starter-lesson/overview-and-pseudocode/README.md

     1. After the first card is picked, remove the outline on deck 2.
     2. Add the class name to display the card picked on deck 2.
     3. When half of the cards are flipped, move the shadow from deck 1 to deck 2.
-    4. When the final card is picked, add an outline to deck 1.
+    4. When the final card is picked, add an outline to deck 1. -->

-Paste the following into the `**app.js**` file so that we have some nice commented code to work with as we progress:
+Paste the following into the `**app.js**` file so that we have some nice commented pseudocode code to work with as we progress:

 ```javascript
 // Declare deck variables